Koredotcom/docs/docs/xo/channels/add-web-mobile-client.md

 * Share the URL with users
 * Embed code in your website

-To choose deployment options, follow these steps:
+Steps to choose deployment options:

 1. In the **Web Client Details** section, copy the URL to share this URL with users to interact with your virtual assistant.
 <img src="../images/Web_Mobile5.png" alt="Web Client details" title="Web Client details" style="border: 1px solid gray; zoom:70%;">